-We’ll begin by creating a new Unity 2D project using the Universal 2D Core template.
-This gives us a clean space to build in — with everything ready for sprites, physics, and code.
+Let’s start by creating a new Unity 2D project using the 2D (Built-in Core) template.
+This will give us a clean scene with built-in support for sprites, colliders, and 2D physics.

 or pick